OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

-    Be careful that this doesn't introduce an enumeration vulnerability where a user could cycle through IDs to find all possible redirect targets If user input can’t be avoided, ensure that the supplied value is valid, appropriate for the application, and is authorised for the user.
+    Be careful that this doesn't introduce an enumeration vulnerability where a user could cycle through IDs to find all possible redirect targets If user input can’t be avoided, ensure that the supplied value is valid, appropriate for the application, and is authorized for the user.
-    Sanitise input by creating a list of trusted URLs (lists of hosts or a regex).
+    Sanitize input by creating a list of trusted URLs (lists of hosts or a regex).
     This should be based on an allow-list approach, rather than a block list.
     Force all redirects to first go through a page notifying users that they are going off of your site, with the destination clearly displayed, and have them click a link to confirm.